 As we continue to improve our herd through selective breeding, we usually have a few young does each year coming into their first milking season.
 This means that at some point we must reluctantly say goodbye to some of our more experienced does, in order to ensure we have enough space for our goats to enjoy a happy and healthy lifestyle.

 We are now overdue for a herd reduction (overdue because it's just soooo hard to say goodbye to any of our girls, especially those with which we have a milk bond, so we keep putting it off!).
 For this reason, we will have a few adult does with their kids for sale as "packages" in the Spring of 2018.
+We may also have a few does available without their kids at weaning.
 These does will be in milk and will be experienced milkers trained to the stand, so they will be ideal for those who want to start milking right away or in the near future, instead of waiting up to two years for doe kids to mature and start producing milk.

-We'll post photos and info on each doe soon, but in the meantime you can contact us if you are interested in either a bred doe this Fall, or a doe in milk with kids in the Spring.
+We'll post photos and info on each doe as we make final decisions on which ones we'll be selling, but in the meantime you can contact us if you are interested in a doe in milk with kids in the Spring and we'll add your name to our interest list.

 If you would like to arrange a viewing of any of our Nigerian Dwarf goats, or if you have any questions about any of our animals, please contact Susan to discuss.